What I Would Say to My Younger Self

 “Get over yourself.”

-The trouble with the question is my younger self wouldn’t listen.
+The trouble is my younger self wouldn’t listen.

 Self-importance makes you unimportant.